 - much less sensitive to touch than the normal, healthy skin around it.
 These mean the burn was deep and severe enough to have “killed” most of the hair follicles as well as some nerve endings.

 - had a complete and “permanent” change in color.
 This was mostly hyper-pigmentation (darkening) mixed with a bit of hypo-pigmentation (loss of color), which is common in deep burns.
 The pigment change was dermal (reached the lower dermis layer of the skin, as opposed to the upper epidermis only), and deep enough that conventional lightening treatments such as hydroquinone could do nothing to change it.

 - there was also a slight crescent-shaped depression close to the centre of the scar.
 I could feel the dip in my skin by touch alone.

-Fast forward to October 2009, when I started using castor oil on my leg.
+In October 2009, I started using castor oil on my leg.

 - there was normal hair growth (I know the photos below don’t show the hair, but that’s only because I’ve shaved my legs. )